-Seat Belts
+Safety Belts

-Adjust the seat so you can see clearly out of the vehicle's windows and windshield.
-After the seat is adjusted, correctly buckle your seat belt.
+Adjust the seat so you can see clearly out of the vehicles windows and windshield.
+After the seat is adjusted, correctly buckle your safety belt.
 This means both the lap and shoulder belt without tangles or twists securely across the chest and hips.